-By providing these scholarships, the Marshall Commission intends to develop future U.S. leaders with a lasting understanding of British society, who will strengthen the enduring relationship between the British and American peoples, their governments and their institutions.
+By providing these scholarships, the Marshall Commission intends to develop future U.S. leaders with a lasting understanding of British society, who will strengthen the enduring relationship between the British and American peoples, their governments, and their institutions.
 Through their direct engagement with Britain through its best academic programmes, Scholars will enhance their intellectual and personal growth, contributing to their ultimate success.

 Applicants must be/have:

-- Seniors who will have obtained a bachelor’s degree before the time of the grant, or alumnae, up to two years from their date of graduation from college
+- Seniors who will have obtained a bachelor’s degree before the time of the grant, or alumnae, up to two years from their date of graduation from college (no age restrictions)

 - U.S. citizens (those in the process of applying for citizenship are not eligible)

-- Demonstrated leadership and ambassadorial potential (see Criteria section of Marshall website)
+- Demonstrated leadership and ambassadorial potential

 - A Personal Statement (1,000 words or less) describing candidate’s academic interests and other pursuits